-- New COVID-19 cases fell to about 11,000 per day over the past week in the United States.
+- New COVID-19 cases have plateaued at about 120,000 per day in the United States.

-- The daily vaccination rate in the United States has stabilized at slightly more than 1 million.
-Experts say elected and community leaders need to continue to push the benefits of vaccination.
+- The daily vaccination rate in the United States fell to 600,000 per day.
+Experts say that elected and community leaders need to continue to promote the benefits of vaccination.